ox-it/munki-staging/README.md

-The name in the section title is not used, but it is suggested that this follow the name of the Munki catalog, as this will aid readability of the configuaration file.
+The name in the section title is not used, but it is suggested that this follow the name of the Munki catalog, as this will aid readability of the configuration file.

 The full options are: